When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

 Let’s not stifle their potential by perpetuating myths about them.

+When I speak of psychedelics in this article, I am primarily referring to LSD and psilocybin mushrooms; there are many psychedelic compounds in the world today, many of which I know nothing about.
 I have not taken psilocybin mushrooms or LSD in the last 2 years, as I feel I’ve “gotten the message” and don’t feel a need to revisit the psychedelic mind-space for the foreseeable future.

 Another inherent problem with psychedelics is that many of them are illegal in most of the world.
 Their illicit status means that it can be difficult to know for sure that you’ve gotten the “real thing” if you obtain them.
 Thus, if you’re compelled to dabble, it’s highly advisable to acquire psychedelics from trusted sources and to buy a test kit for good measure.

 If you’d like to radically expand your understanding of yourself and your world without psychedelics, consider taking our self-actualization obstacle course.